FBP

 Hotel Holiday Inn Express & Suites – Chilliwack East an IHG Hotel reviews

-Planning your ferry trip from Chilliwack?
-Stay at Holiday Inn Express & Suites – Chilliwack East an IHG Hotel; rated and is available from CAD $ 120.
-Holiday Inn Express & Suites – Chilliwack East an IHG Hotel is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Chilliwack?
+Book Holiday Inn Express & Suites – Chilliwack East an IHG Hotel; rated and is available from CAD $ 120.
+Holiday Inn Express & Suites – Chilliwack East an IHG Hotel is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Holiday Inn Express & Suites – Chilliwack East an IHG Hotel